klauspost/madmin-go/examples/tricorder/README.md

 | `F5` | Refresh current data |
 | `q` / `Ctrl+C` | Quit application |

+- Double press `Esc` on the main page to exit.
+- Press a letter to go to the next item starting with that letter

 ## Navigation Paths

 The interface follows a hierarchical path structure: